adelajaOlamilekan/algorithm_solutions/README.md

 The repository contains Python file ( named according to the problem ad their problem number on leetcode) containing the solution code.

 **Usage**
-To use this repository, you can clone it locally using the following command in your command line or terminal: git clone https://github.com/adelajaOlamilekan/algorithm_solutions.git
+To use this repository, you can clone it locally using the following command in your command line or terminal git clone https://github.com/adelajaOlamilekan/algorithm_solutions.git

 Once cloned, you can navigate to the specific problem file and find the corresponding solution.
 Each solution is accompanied by detailed comments explaining the thought process and approach taken.